Awards and Achievements

 -Andrew at 2021 Degree Ceremony

-During the Covid-19 crisis, I chose to do something I had been putting off: getting my certification from PPA.
-The certification process includes a test that assesses the photographer’s knowledge of a range of technical skills, including lighting and light, color theory, camera operation, optics, lens behavior, and editing tools.
+During the Covid-19 crisis, I chose to do something I had been putting off: becoming a Certified Professional Photographer through PPA.
+The certification process includes a test that assesses the photographer’s knowledge of a range of technical skills, including lighting and light, color theory, camera operation, optics, lens behaviors, and editing tools.
 There is then an image submission that demonstrates the application of your technical skills.
 I am proud to say that I passed my exam on my first try with 96% and had my images accepted on my first submission.
-While I believed I had accumulated the knowledge to gain my certification, it was still good to complete it and validate my experience.

 International Print Competition

 Since 2016, I have participated in the Professional Photographers of America’s International Print Competition (IPC).
 IPC is a juried competition where images are judged against 12 factors, including impact, presentation, technical skill, and overall impression.
 Each year, only four images may be submitted for consideration.
 While not required by rules, all submitted images are work that I have done for clients.

 The merit means that the judges have deemed the image to be of excellent quality and artistry.
 Some photos are considered to be exceptional and are selected to be part of the Imaging Excellence Collection (which was renamed from the Loan Collection in 2021).
 The official IPC presentations are then held at the Exhibition at the Imaging USA Conference held in January of the following year.

 - As of the 2021 IPC (held in September), a total of 16 images have been accepted.